Support Center / Download and setup / How to install a VPN on Fedora

 nmcli connection show --active

-This will display a list of all your system’s active connections.
+This will show a list of your system’s active connections.

 b) Look for any connections with the pvpn- This usually includes pvpn-killswitch and pvpn-ipv6leak-protection, and may include pvpn-routed-killswitch.
 Delete all these connections using the following command: